lkubb/salt-gitea-formula/docs/states.rst

 gitea.package.clean
 ^^^^^^^^^^^^^^^^^^^
-This state will remove the gitea package and has a depency on ``gitea.config.clean`` via include list.
+Removes Gitea.
+Has a dependency on `gitea.config.clean`_.

 gitea.config.clean
 ^^^^^^^^^^^^^^^^^^
-This state will remove the configuration of the gitea service and has a dependency on ``gitea.service.clean`` via include list.
+Removes Gitea configuration.
+Has a dependency on `gitea.service.clean`_.

 gitea.service.clean
 ^^^^^^^^^^^^^^^^^^^
-This state will stop the gitea service and disable it at boot time.
+Stops the gitea service and disables it at boot time.

 gitea.go.clean
 ^^^^^^^^^^^^^^
+Removes the build user and Go installation.

 gitea.mods.rst.clean
 ^^^^^^^^^^^^^^^^^^^^
+Removes the built ``chroma`` binary, the build path and the ``grst`` script.